pc2/StencilStream/README.md

 const stencil::uindex_t stencil_radius = 1;
 ```

 Next are some important definitions: The cell type, the value of cells in the grid halo, and the radius of the stencil buffer.
 In our example, a cell is either alive or dead.
 We express that with a boolean value which is true if the cell is alive and false if it is dead.
 The cells are arranged in a grid, but in order to update the cells on the borders of the grid, we need cells *outside* of the grid.
 StencilStream assures that these cells always have a constant halo value.
 If this halo value and the transition function is well-chosen, we don't have to do any edge handling.
 Here, we assume that cells outside of the grid to be always dead, so we pick the halo value `false`.
-The radius of the stencil defines how many neighbors of a cell we need to calculate the next generation.
+The radius of the stencil defines how many neighbors of a cell we need to calculate the next iteration.
 In our case, we only need the direct neighbors, so we set the radius to 1.
 This means that the stencil buffer will be 3 by 3 cells big.

 This is everything we need to define the transition function, so let's do it now: